UCSCLibrary/SimpleVocabPlus/README.md

 Simple Vocab Plus (plugin for Omeka)
 ====================================

-This [Omeka] 2.1+ plugin allows administrators to create, edit, and update controlled vocabularies either defined in the repository itself or in the cloud.
+This [Omeka] 2.1+ plugin allows administrators to create, edit and update controlled vocabularies, either defined in the repository itself or in the cloud.

-This is an improved fork of the [Simple Vocab Plus] plugin, adding more functions, extending the scope and with a user interface optimized too.
+Version 3.1.2 offers new functions and extends the scope of the original plugin.

 New functions:
 - chance to use the values already stored in the repository for the same element as